arthurmougin/obsidian-repo/projets/ism monaco/structure de présentation.md

 	- Poke : Direct + direction filtering for a button to work
 	- Gaze : Ray + fancies for easier use for eye tracking
 - interaction manager : tie those together
+	- can have multiple group of interactor+  interactable + managers, one per set of interactions (ex: main menu vs individual scenes)
+- other options
+	- Abstract input system available
+	- Map to other interaction systems
+	- Access raw hand from the hands package
+		- identify gestures
+		- apply custom mesh
 ## Expérience

 ### considérations Gameplay